henrique/jsonreducer/README.md

 Open the solution in Visual Studio 2012 and hit F5!
 You can then open PowerShell and start making requests against the service.

 ### Cloud Option
-AS this repository is hosted on GitHub you could simply clone the repository and then configure your repository to push to AppHarbor - just as this one does!
+As this repository is hosted on GitHub you could simply clone the repository and then configure your repository to push to AppHarbor - just as this one does!

 ### Supported Verbs
 The service only supports POST.